armstrong99/react-armstrong-count/README.md

 # Get Started

-This is a light-weight and easy-to-use module created for React developers to solve the pains of debugging and setting up counters for their applications
+This is a light-weight and easy-to-use module created for React developers to solve the pains of debugging and setting up shedulers for their applications

 ## Installation